top of page

 Does psychodynamic therapy work?

 In recent years, there have been a great variety of therapies on offer to the public.
 Besides being bewildering, many of these therapies may not work or even be destructive to clients.
-I offer some guidelines to help you answer these questions for yourself and find a good therapist.

-1. Is a theraeutic approach evidence based?
+Question 3: Is the therapeutic approach evidence based?

 In recent years, there has been an increased requirement for serious therapies to offer evidence that they actually work.
 The field of Evidence Based Research and Evidence Based Practice has developed to address this need.
 Psychodynamic psychotherapy has built up an evidence base through these methods, and continues to monitor and evaluate its practices according to the requirements of evidence based practice.